Valpolicella Classico Superiore Designation: The Excellence of Valpolicella Wines

 Organoleptic characteristics of Valpolicella Classico Superiore wines

-Culinary pairings with Valpolicella Classico Superiore wines
+Food pairings with Valpolicella Classico Superiore wines

-Visit the Valpolicella Classico Superiore and its cellars
+Visit Valpolicella Classico Superiore and its cellars

 FAQ (Frequently Asked Questions)

-What is the origin of the Valpolicella Classico Superiore Denomination?
+What is the origin of the Valpolicella Classico Superiore denomination?

-The Valpolicella Classico Superiore Denomination has ancient origins in the Veneto region of Italy.
+The Valpolicella Classico Superiore denomination has ancient origins in the Veneto region of Italy.
 Its history dates back to Roman times.

 What are the main grape varieties used in the production of Valpolicella Classico Superiore wines?